Open-Sourcery-UMD/technica-workshop-2025/README.md

 These are where your creativity comes in!
 You can:
 - Change the color, size, or shape of the keyspell. (basic)
-- Change the sound effect when your keyspell is cast. (basic)
+- Change the sound effect for when your keyspell is cast. (basic)
 - Add animations, rotations, sparkles, or glow effects. (medium)
 - Make it bounce off the walls or react to gravity. (advanced)
 - Make it explode or multiply! (advanced)